 You are doing something you don’t want to do, all because you feel guilty for something you did in the past and something he allegedly forgave you for.
 If you notice this, put the brakes on your relationship immediately.

 And as far as passive-aggressive behavior goes, it’s the most immature technique that manipulators use to get something from you.

 He is not interested in talking openly about the issue and letting you know that he is upset; instead, he will talk about you behind your back or leave a sink full of dishes to let you know that he is pissed.

-This is just a sign of an emotionally immature man and you need to run away from him ASAP!
+This is not only a sign of passive-aggressive behavior but also a sign of an emotionally immature man and you need to run away from him ASAP!

 Using you to boost his ego